react-web-apps/rwa-community/learning-activities.md

 # React project creation

 - create-react-app is good for react concepts and single page applications
-- next.js is good for multiple page websites / webapps with both static pages and server side rendering.
+- next.js is good for multiple page websites / webapps with both static site generation (SSG) and server side rendering (SSR).
 - gatsby.js is good for static site generation